michaelsking1993/learning_cards/README.md

 To run this app:
  1. `git clone https://github.com/michaelsking1993/learning_cards.git`
+ 2. `bundle`
- 2. `rails db:migrate`
+ 3. `rails db:migrate`
- 3. `rails s localhost:3000`
+ 4. `rails s localhost:3000`

 This app has the following features:
- 1. Sign up / sign in
+ 1. Sign up / sign in.
- 2. Go to your dashboard to see your learning cards (things you've learned or want to learn)
+ 2. Go to your dashboard to see your learning cards (things you've learned or want to learn).
  3. Create a learning item.
 Fill in the title (required), the confusing part (the part that confused/confuses you about this thing), mark it as learned/not learned, and optionally document the details (the "answer", i.e. what you actually learned.
-If you haven't yet learned this thing, leave it blank)
+If you haven't yet learned this thing, leave it blank).
  4. See all your learning items, ordered by most recent to oldest.
  5. Mark/unmark a learning item as learned.
 Learned items appear in green, unlearned items appear in yellow.
  6. Edit an item, destroy an item.